Amour Fou (The Sopranos): Synopsis

 Carmela and Meadow are visiting the Brooklyn Museum when Carmela has to go to the restroom to use a tampon.
 She has some alarming symptoms and fears she has ovarian cancer or is pregnant.
 When she comes back, she is brought to tears upon seeing Jusepe de Ribera's painting The Holy Family with Saints Anne and Catherine of Alexandria.
 Watching something sentimental on television, she begins to cry and is unnerved when she realizes it is only a commercial for dog food.
 She takes confession with a priest who tells her to learn to live only on what the "good part" of her husband earns and to forgo the rest.
-On his advice, she sees an OB-GYN, who tells her she has a thyroid problem.
+On his advice, she sees an OB-GYN, who tells her that she does not have cancer, but rather a thyroid problem.

 Tony continues to see Gloria, even as her erratic behavior continues.
 Dr. Melfi uses the term "amour fou" (crazy love).
-Gloria happens to meet Carmela at the Mercedes dealership.
-She gives her a drive home, eliciting information from her.
+Gloria happens to meet Carmela at the Mercedes dealership and gives her a drive home while eliciting information from her.
 When Tony discovers this, he furiously breaks up with her.
-Gloria phones him, sobbing uncontrollably.
-He goes to her home and gently explains again that he is breaking up with her.
-She threatens to tell Carmela and Meadow about their affair.
-When Tony, enraged, starts strangling her, she urges him to kill her.
-He stops, and threatens her as he leaves.
-Later, he sends Patsy to repeat the warning: he goes for an ostensible test drive with her, pulls the car over on a deserted rural road, holds her at gunpoint, and tells her that if she ever contacts Tony or his family again, he will kill her.
+Gloria phones him, sobbing uncontrollably; he goes to her home and gently explains again that he is breaking up with her.
+She threatens to tell Carmela and Meadow about their affair, and when Tony starts strangling her in response, she urges him to kill her.
+He lets her go but threatens her as he leaves.
+Patsy is sent by Tony to Gloria's dealership and poses as a customer who she accompanies on a test drive.
+When they're some distance from the shop, Patsy stops the car on a side road and points a gun in Gloria's shocked face; he tells her to shut up, that she will never talk to or go near Tony or his family again, and that her future if she defies this is to be slaughtered and burnt beyond recognition--he tells her that his face, not Tony's, will be the last thing she sees before he lets her die.